Orbifold Singularities, Lie Algebras of the Third Kind (LATKes), and Pure Yang-Mills with Matter: Uniqueness of the LATKe

 We first prove the following: \begin{lemma} None of the pairs of $\g$ and $V$ in table \ref{list} yields a LATKe commutator. \end{lemma} \no {\bf Proof} There are two steps to the proof.
-First, we construct explicitly the intertwining map $\omega : \Lambda ^2 V \rightarrow \g $ for all these pairs (other than $G_2$ and $B_3$ with $\dim V=8$, which we have already eliminated).
-Since the Lie algebras are simple, their adjoint representation -- and therefore $\Lambda ^2 V$ -- is irreducible, so by Schur's lemma the map $\omega$ is unique.
-Second, we show that $\omega$ does not satisfy equation (\ref{antisym}), so it does not result in a LATKe commutator.
+First, we construct explicitly the intertwining map $\omega : \Lambda ^2 V \rightarrow \g $ for each pair of $\g$ and $V$ in table \ref{list}.
+In each case, the adjoint representation, which is irreducible since $\g$ is simple, appears exactly once in the decomposition of $\Lambda ^2V$.
+Therefore, by Schur's lemma there is exactly one map $\omega$.
+Second, we show that $\omega$ does not satisfy equation (\ref{antisym123}) or (\ref{antisym}), so it does not result in a LATKe commutator.